Array methods cheatsheet

 Array.isArray(b); // false

-The function fn()
+some / every(fn()) The function

-is called on each element of the array similar to map()
+is called on each element of the array similar tomap()

 .
 If any/all results are true - return true, otherwise - false